spring financial mobile ad

 Credit Unions

-Canada's credit unions also provide great interest rates but with more lending flexibility than banks.
+Canada's credit unions provide good interest rates and are more flexible than banks.
 For example, you can still receive a loan with a fair credit score.
-As a result, they are somewhat of a middle between banks and online lenders.
+As a result, they are a good resort for people who have a reasonable financial situation but cannot get a loan from a bank.

-The primary downside of credit unions is they typically only operate in one province.
-This generally means you'll need to be a resident of the same province as your credit union.
+The primary downside of credit unions is they typically only operate in a single province.
+This generally means you must reside in the same province as your credit union and thoroughly research your options.

 ATB (Alberta)